catlabor/JingCheng.github.io/README.md

 Some of my main courses are listed below:
 Advanced Mathematics: 100 in the first half and 97 in the second half
 Probability Theory and Mathematical statistics: 95
 Principle of Automatic Control: 91
+{% pdf D:/google/Transcript.pdf %}

 #### Research and Project
 Participant in several hardware design projects, some of them include the construction of automatic control fan based on single chip